Alestrix/minimal-containers/README.md

 ## Docker Hub

-While I intent to upload the image(s) to `alestrix/minimal-<container>`, I haven't set up a pipeline that keeps the image updated and by the time you want to use it, I might have abadoned this whole idea and the image is probably completely outdated and full of vulnerabilities.
+While I upload the image(s) to `alestrix/minimal-<container>`, I haven't set up a pipeline that keeps the image(s) updated and by the time you want to use it, I might have abandoned this whole idea and the image could be completely outdated and full of vulnerabilities.

 Therefore, I encourage everyone to build their own images.
 You shouldn't trust a random guy on the internet anyway!